ccyip/fiat/src/Protobuf/README.md

 ## Dependencies

+Our specification and implementation are test in Coq 8.8.1 (compiled with OCaml 4.06.0).

 In order to run the official example implementation and conformance test, we need to build the offical Protocol Buffer first.
 The version used in our experiment is 3.6.1.